async-aws/aws/docs/features/async.md

 # Async

-Asynchronous stuff can be confusing and because of that it is normal to try to stay away.
-But hopefully it will be straight forward using this library.
-The goal is to always be "async first" but you dont have to care about async if you dont want to.
+Asynchronous stuff can be confusing and because of that it is normal to try to stay away from it.
+But hopefully, using this library will straight forward.
+The goal is to always be "async first" but developers don't have to care about async if they don't want to.

 ## Normal use cases